Joshi-Harsh/pHash/README.md

 ###README

-Please find the project docuemntation hosted online.
+Please find the project documentation hosted online.
 You can access it by visiting project [WEBSITE](https://Joshi-Harsh.github.io/pHash).

 You can find the source for documentation in /docs directory.